 iv.
 That blade is sharp.

 In Japanese, “this” and “that” are not this simple.
 Instead, they both have a pronoun and an adjectival form.
-As you will see, though, this will not be the only thing to consider as you learn about what word to use and when.Curriculum Note: Words like “this” and “that” fall under a category of words like demonstratives (Shijishi 指示詞).
+As you will see, though, this will not be the only thing to consider as you learn about what word to use and when.Curriculum Note: Words like “this” and “that” fall under a category of words called demonstratives (Shijishi 指示詞).
 Demonstratives are pronoun/adjectival phrases that indicate which entities are being referred to and how.
-They are referred to as kosoado こそあど because each syllable represents the syllables that can possible start these kinds of words.
+In Japanese, they are typically called kosoado こそあど because each syllable represents the syllables that can start these kinds of words.

 In Japanese there are two forms of the word “this”: kore これ and kono この.
 The first is its pronoun form and the second is its adjectival form.